Elem8100/Afterwarp.SpriteEngine/README.md

 *Scrolling background,Collision,Movement,Rotation,Color adjust,Sprite Mirror/Flip,resize/scaling
 *Particle,Action game's Sprite jump class
+*Z-index sorting:
-*Z-index sorting:Every sprite  has its own Z-index property to determine its rendering order.Also, you can dynamic change Sprite's z layer in real time.
+Every sprite  has its own Z-index property to determine its rendering order.Also, you can dynamic change Sprite's z layer in real time.

 *Camera:Camera movement, Camera can resize and work on any  resolution.and also  follow the player around
 *sounds:sound  class for play music.Support mp3 midi,wave.
 *keyboard and mouse input